-CORK SUMMER SHOW
+CORK SUMMER SHOW 2023

-2022 EVENT

-MANAGEMENT PLAN
+EVENT MANAGEMENT PLAN

+Client: Munster Agricultural Society (MAS), Curraheen Road, Bishopstown, Cork.

+Email: info@corksummershow.com Phone: 021-4801919

-- Client:Munster Agricultural Society (MAS), Curraheen Road, Bishopstown, Cork.Email: info@corksummershow.comPhone: 021/4801919, 083/0140795 - Event : Cork Summer Show - Date: Saturday 18th and Sunday 19th June, 2022 (07.30am to 21.00pm) - Audience: 10,000 visitors each day. - Compliance: MAS has had no habitual or substantial breach of any licence or conditions of a licence granted by any local authority in the past 24 months. - Keywords: Health and Safety, legislation, emergency procedures, traffic management plan, environmental monitoring - Abstract:.
-This document sets out the policy for overall safety and health performance in relation to the Cork Summer Show 2022.
+Event: The Cork Summer Show 2023

+Date: Saturday 17 and Sunday 18 June 2023 (7.30am to 9.00pm)

+Audience: 20,000 visitors each day.

+Compliance: MAS has had no habitual or substantial breach of any licence or conditions of a licence granted by any local authority in the past 24 months.

+Keywords: Health and Safety, legislation, emergency procedures, traffic management plan, environmental monitoring relation to the Cork Summer Show 2023.
 It has been prepared in consultation with the emergency services and with reference to the "Code of Practice for Safety at Sports Grounds" (1996) published by the Department of Arts, Sport and Tourism.